 Step Teachers sourced your personal data from:

 Source of the personal data:

 Job boards that we subscribe to including but not limited to C.V.
 Library, Guardian Jobs, Reed

 A former employee of Step Teachers that has refereed you to us

 A former employer of yours that has referred you to us

 Some of the above information came from a publicly accessible source.

-Step Teachers may transfer the information you provide to us to countries outside of the European Economic Area (EEA) for the purposes of providing you with work-finding services.
+Step Teachers may transfer the information you provide to us to countries outside of the UK for the purposes of providing you with work-finding services.
 We will take steps to ensure adequate protections are in place to ensure the security of your information.
-The EEA comprises the EU member states plus Norway, Iceland and Liechtenstein.

 Step Teachers will retain your personal data only for as long as is necessary for the purpose we collect it.
 Different laws may also require us to keep different data for different periods of time.
 For example, the Conduct of Employment Agencies and Employment Businesses Regulations 2003, require us to keep work-seeker records for at least one year from (a) the date of their creation or (b) after the date on which we last provide you with work-finding services.

 We must also keep your payroll records, holiday pay, sick pay and pensions auto-enrolment records for as long as is legally required by HMRC and associated national minimum wage, social security and tax legislation.
 This is currently 3 to 6 years.